jpdillingham/Kodi-StereoSnitch/README.md

 # Kodi-StereoSnitch

-A Python which searches a directory of files for Kodi metadata and reports any files with a stereo (two channel) audio track.
+A Python script which searches a directory of files for Kodi metadata and reports any files with a stereo (two channel) audio track.